rodrigoconcham/proyect/readme.txt

-Hi
-I am Pradeep
+# # Welcome to the project
+- This is a conflicting change from master branch.

+## Here you can learn github
-This is new Feature under development
+- This is new change from feature-branch.